SamLau95/samlau95.github.io/_past_projects/2016-09-01-jupyterhub.md

 If the Hub failed, all students were locked out of their servers.
 Sometimes the Hub machine would simply go offline.
-Other times, the NFS server that the Hub ran would fail which had the nasty side-effect of causing students to lose their work.
+Other times, the NFS server that the Hub ran would fail with the nasty side-effect of losing student work.

 In addition, if a single node failed the Hub would still attempt to proxy students to that node, effectively locking out all students that were previously assigned to that node.

 The original developers created the deployment using a combination of lengthy Ansible playbooks, bash scripts, and Docker containers.
-Because of this, making significant changes to this architecture was a difficult process!
-With the limited people resources that we had at the time, we were limited to simple fixes.
+Because of this, making and testing significant changes to this architecture was a difficult process.
+With the limited manpower that we had at the time, we were limited to simple fixes.

 As a first step towards improving the availability of the system, I set up